Ford scores 34 in Saint Mary’s 96-56 win over Arizona State

-PHOENIX (AP)Jordan Ford scored in the opening minute on a layup in transition, then hit a 3 and another layup.
-Two more 3s, one leading to a four-point play, followed and Ford kept pouring in points, outscoring Arizona State himself in the first half.

-So much for those slow starts plaguing Saint Mary’s.
-The Gaels’ dynamic senior guard took care of that.

-Ford scored 22 of his 34 points in the first half and Saint Mary’s overwhelmed Arizona State from the opening tip for a 96-56 blowout Wednesday night in the Hall of Fame Showcase.
+PHOENIX (AP)Jordan Ford scored 34 points, Malik Fitts added 20 and Saint Mary’s made 16 3-pointers in a 96-56 blowout of Arizona State Wednesday night in the Hall of Fame Showcase.

-”When I’m playing well and I’m really aggressive, I feel like the other guys follow,” said Ford, who went 7 for 11 from 3-point range. ”It’s my job to be aggressive and take it to them, the other guys will follow my lead.
-That’s what we did”

-The Gaels (11-2) stomped on Arizona State from the start with a barrage of 3-pointers and transition baskets, building a 32-point halftime lead.
-Ford had 22 points by halftime to outscore the Sun Devils (8-3), who finished the half with 19 points, himself and Saint Mary’s shot 60% to keep the blowout rolling.
+The Gaels (11-2) overwhelmed Arizona State with a barrage of 3-pointers and transition baskets from the opening tip, building a 32-point halftime lead.
+Ford had 22 points by halftime to outscore the Sun Devils (8-3) himself and Saint Mary’s shot 60% to keep the blowout rolling.

-The Gaels entered the game first nationally from 3-point range at 46% and padded that by making 16 of 26 from the arc.
+Ford made 7 of 11 from 3-point range and the Gaels shot 16 for 26 from the arc.

-”We had a pretty good plan on how we were going to get shots, but the fact that Jordan hit some tough shots early kind of took a little pressure off us and let us play a little more freely,” Saint Mary’s coach Randy Bennett said.

 Arizona State’s Alonzo Verge Jr. had a breakout performance, scoring 43 points on 18-of-29 shooting.
 The Sun Devils had two other players score: Taeshon Cherry with eight points, Romello White with five.